sabterrazaqadri/GIAIC-Q4-Hackathons/Hackathon 1/Step-1-physical-ai-humanoid-textbook/docusaurus/docs/module-2/chapter-4/chapter4.md

 ## References

 1. Goodrich, M. A., & Schultz, A. C. (2007).
 Human-robot interaction: a survey.
 Foundations and Trends in Human-Computer Interaction.
+This seminal paper provides a comprehensive overview of the field of human-robot interaction, covering fundamental concepts and research directions.

 2. Siciliano, B., & Khatib, O. (2016).
 Springer Handbook of Robotics.
 Springer.
+A comprehensive reference covering all aspects of robotics, including human-robot interaction and visualization techniques.

 3. Breazeal, C. (2002).
 Designing Sociable Robots.
 MIT Press.
+This influential work explores how robots can be designed to interact socially with humans, with insights relevant to visualization for communication.

 4. Mutlu, B., & Forlizzi, J. (2008).
 Designing for engagements: a study of robot appearance, initial interactions, and user perception.
 CHI Workshop on Designing for Human-Robot Interaction.
+This paper examines how robot appearance and initial interactions affect user perceptions, relevant for visualization design.

 5. Quigley, M., et al. (2009).
 RViz: An Extensible Visualization Tool for Robotics.
 ICRA Workshop on Open Source Software.
+The official paper on RViz, the standard visualization tool in ROS environments.

 6. NVIDIA.
 (2024).
 Isaac Sim Visualization Guide.
 NVIDIA Developer Documentation.
+Official documentation outlining visualization capabilities and best practices in Isaac Sim, a leading robotics simulation platform.

 7. ISO.
 (2017).
 ISO 13482:2017 - Robots and robotic devices - Personal care robots.
 International Organization for Standardization.
+International safety standard specifically addressing personal care robots and their interaction with humans.